microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Graph-Reuse.md

 - the enumerated directories and the hashes of their memberships,
 - the queried environment variables and their values, and
 - the used mounts and their paths.

 These elements constitute *pip graph inputs*.

 During evaluation, the spec can glob a directory, and the resulting file list is passed as dependencies for a pip.
 Thus, if the membership of the globbed directory changes (due to file addition/removal), then the pip specification itself will change, and the pip graph cannot be reused.
 Also, during evaluation, the spec can call `Environment.getStringValue(...)` or `Environment.hasVariable(...)` that can determine the shape of the pip graph.
 For example, if `Enviroment.hasVariable("DROP_ENABLED")` returns true, then the pip graph will have extra drop pips.
 The result of `Environment.getStringValue("CXX_FLAGS")` can be embedded in the arguments of some pips, and thus changing the value of `%CXX_FLAGS%` affect the constructed pips.
-Similarly for mounts.
-The spec can call use `Context.getMount(...)` whose result is used in some pip specification.
+Similarly for mounts: the spec can call `Context.getMount(...)` whose result may be used in some pip specification.

 # Engine cache vs. real cache